phaze9/SummerOfCode/Week 4.md

 ## Day 2: Move your Heroes :dash:
 We want our heroes to work in the web browser and the mobile app.
+ - Make sure you read and follow these instructions carefully!
  - Migrate the app navigation
    - Add a shared file with the routes configuration in src/app: app.routes.ts
      ```